Menu

 • Italian citizens at least 18 years old can vote for the lower house of the parliament, the Chamber of Deputies.
 Citizens at least 25 years old can vote for the 315 members of the upper house, the Senate.

-• The country was under a dictatorship for 20 years.
-The fascist dictator Benito Mussolini ruled over Italy from 1925 until 1945.
+• Italy was under a dictatorship for 20 years.
+The fascist dictator Benito Mussolini ruled from 1925 until 1945.

 • The first bank started in Italy.